MindsApplied/Minds_AI_EEG_Filter/README.md

 tailoring_lambda = 1e-25
 filtered_data = mai.mindsai_python_filter(data, tailoring_lambda)
 ```
 It's that easy!
 It expects `data` to be a 2-D continuous array of **channels x time** and relies on one hyperparameter.
-It should be applied to the data as a whole, prior to other filters or indiviudal electrode analysis.
-It can be applied to large trials or looped for real-time usage.
+It should be applied to the data window prior to any other filters or indiviudal electrode analysis.
+It can be applied to large trials (60 seconds maximum) or looped for real-time usage (1 second minimum).
 > An intialization key is no longer required.

 <p align="center">